-The 2015 committee questioned the gap between the measured outcome and the evidence to support those interventions that would support improvement, noting there are no practice guidelines specifically around educating people on bathing.
-However, the Committee agreed that this is an important indicator because the goal is that home health patients to be independent and able to have the ability to bathe themselves.
+The 2015 committee did not have any concerns with the evidence.
 Similar to all measures addressing improvements in ADLs, the Committee had a major concern about the requirement for CMS to not require improvement in function as a condition of coverage in home health, and applied the same remarks from the discussion on 0167 to all ADL improvement measures.